aaaalabs/signal-noise/three-things-productivity-system-article-revised.md

 Here's the uncomfortable truth backed by research: **Busy doesn't equal productive.**

-According to Harvard Business Review research and data from workplace analytics firm Prodoscore:
+According to [Harvard Business Review research](https://hbr.org/2022/08/how-much-time-and-energy-do-we-waste-toggling-between-applications) and data from workplace analytics firm Prodoscore:
 - Workers toggle between applications roughly **1,200 times each day**
 - This costs nearly **4 hours per week** just reorienting after switching
-- Context switching can reduce productivity by **40%** (American Psychological Association)
+- Context switching can reduce productivity by **40%** ([American Psychological Association](https://www.apa.org/topics/research/multitasking))
 - The U.S. economy loses an estimated **$450 billion annually** to multitasking inefficiency

+**Key Research Finding:** A [University of California, Irvine study](https://www.ics.uci.edu/~gmark/chi08-mark.pdf) found it takes an average of **23 minutes and 15 seconds** to fully refocus on a task after an interruption.

 **The solution?** A "Three Things" approach rooted in proven productivity science.